lanse6899/comfy_chickts/README.md

 **Personal Use**: Free

-**Commercial Platform Use**: Please notify the author for authorization
+**Commercial platform parties and institutional use**: Please notify the author for authorization

 ---